sunsided/stm32f3disco-led-roulette/README.md

     - Observing the magnetometer's `DRDY` with an `EXTI2_TSC` interrupt.
     - Observing the accelerometer's `I1DRDY1` with an `EXTI4` interrupt.
 - Operating a USB CDC serial port for communication.
+    - Uses [serial-sensors-proto](https://github.com/sunsided/serial-sensors-proto) to serialize and byte-stuff the sensor readings and hands them over to [serial-sensors](https://github.com/sunsided/serial-sensors) for further shenanigans.

 ## Sensor orientation